Glossary of Lung Cancer Terms

 On an imaging scan, the tumor looks like it is completely gone because of treatment.

-Uses extreme cold to kill cancer cells
+Use of extreme cold to kill cancer cells

 A CT (or CAT) scan is a special kind of x-ray that takes many pictures as you lie on a table that slides in and out of the machine.
 A computer then combines these pictures into a detailed picture of a slice of your body.
+Learn more about CT scan.

 The strong wall of muscle that separates the chest cavity from the abdominal cavity.
 By moving downward, it creates suction in the chest to draw in air and expand the lungs.

 For endobronchial ultrasound, a bronchoscope (a thin, lighted, flexible tube) is fitted with an ultrasound device (a device that uses sound waves to make pictures of the inside of your body) at its tip.
 It is passed down into the windpipe to look at nearby lymph nodes and other structures in the chest.
 This is done with numbing medicine (local anesthesia) and light sedation.
 A hollow needle can be passed through the bronchoscope and guided by ultrasound into an area of concern to take biopsy samples.
+Learn more about EBUS.

 A chemical substance in the body belonging to a group resembling organic chemicals found in cannabis.